NobleUche/NobleUche/README.md

 - 👋 Hi, I’m Kryptcal⚙️
 - I actually love to play around with codes and fix bugs🌚
 - I’m interested in working on projects which would benefit ME 😂
-- I'm currently delving into web3 out of boredom
+- I'm currently delving into whatever I dim fit
 - I'm a Back-end/Software developer💜
 - I'm open to collab projects 🖤
 - Don't worry my tech stack is a bit confusing but we're alright☺️